diggyk/gatehouse/README.md

 **Entity check:**

-* name is/isn't
+* name is/isn't in list of values
-* type is/isn't
+* type is/isn't in list of values
-* attribute has/hasn't value
+* attribute has/hasn't one of a list of values
 * bucket more/equal/less then value

 **Environment check:**
-* attribute has/hasn't value
+* attribute has/hasn't one of a list of values

 **Target check:**
-* name is/isn't
+* name is/isn't in a list of values
-* type is/isn't
+* type is/isn't in a list of values
-* attribute has/hasn't value
+* attribute has/hasn't one of a list of values
 * action is/isn't/any

 ## How a policy check works